 It’s tough out there for doctors, so let’s keep SERMO a place where physicians can feel supported.
-Treat your peers as you would in “real life”.
-You’ll meet physicians here on SERMO who may not think what you think, believe what you believe or treat patients as you would.
+Treat your peers as you would in “real life.”
 Use your anonymity as if you were talking to them face to face in the doctor’s lounge.
+Just as in real-life, you will meet physicians here on SERMO who may not think what you think, believe what you believe or treat patients as you would.
+Remain as civil on SERMO as you would in the real world.

 Many SERMOans decide to stay anonymous on the site.
 That doesn’t mean you can’t fill out your profile with a little information about yourself.
-Tell a little about yourself, share a few favorite quotes, or maybe medical stories that has inspired you.
-Bonus points if you upload a profile picture – just make sure it’s “safe for work”.
+Tell a little about yourself, share a few favorite quotes, or maybe medical stories that have inspired you.
+Bonus points if you upload a profile picture – just make sure it’s “safe for work.”

-Photos are very helpful when asking for imput on patient cases.
-Make sure they’re HIPAA compliant and you’ve redacted any identifying information before uploading.
+Photos are very helpful when you’re looking for input on your clinical patient cases.
+Make sure they are HIPAA compliant and you’ve redacted any identifying information before uploading.
 Not doing so is a serious offense.
+Note that “identifying information” may include names of patients or doctors, addresses, or images that include a patient’s fully exposed face.

-Before you post or comment, think “could this harm a colleague?” or “Would I want my peer, friend or family member spoken to this way?”
-If you wouldn’t say it to them, don’t say it here.
+Before you post or comment, ask “Could this harm a colleague?” or “Would I want my peer, friend or family member spoken to this way?”
+If you wouldn’t say it to them, Don’t say it here.
 If your judgment proves to be poor, we’ll moderate your account for you.
-Repeated moderation may result in your account’s suspension or deactivation.
+Repeated moderation may result in your account’s suspension or deactivation, at the discretion of SERMO.

 We want you to enjoy your time here!
 Please let us know if there’s anything that can add to your experience, from fun new features to new ways to improve online consulting.

-We understand everyone has a bad day from time to time, but the below actions will be viewed as significant infractions against the Code of Conduct.
+We understand everyone has a bad day from time to time, but the below actions will be viewed as significant infractions against the Code of Conduct, and may result in edited or deleted content, account suspension, or account deactivation.

 Exposing identifying information about other SERMO members may be cause for immediate termination without warning.
 Unless a member has entered information in his/her profile and/or discussed it in the current thread, you must never reveal any member’s personally identifiable information to another SERMOan.
 This extends beyond SERMO’s boundaries to any other public outlets.
 If there is a safety concern, contact SERMO Admins.

-Attacks on members or groups of people based on their social, racial, religious (or lack thereof), gender, sexual orientation or ethnic group will not be tolerated.
+Attacks on members or groups of people based on their social, racial, religious (or lack thereof), gender, sexual orientation, ethnicity or nationality will not be tolerated.
+Posts or comments in violation of this will be edited or removed by SERMOTeam.
+If the point of your post is to spread or incite hate, it will be removed.

-Profanity, name-calling, ad hominem attacks (personal rebukes), physical threats and posts targeting specific members or groups – directly or indirectly – are inappropriate.
+Use your anonymity as if you were talking to peers face to face in the doctor’s lounge.
+Profanity, name-calling, ad hominem attacks, personal insults, physical threats and posts targeting specific members or groups – directly or indirectly – are inappropriate.
 We can disagree respectfully and fervently without getting personal.

 If we come across anything that should be reported, such as credible threats (including to public officials) we will do so.